hulicheng117/DSC180-website/index.md

 guidance and support throughout this project.
 - Special thanks to Daniel Beaglehole for his guidance.His insights have been instrumental in shaping the success of this project.
-- Special thanks to Licheng’s pet, Xiaohei, for providing her picture for our visualization.

 [1] Daniel Beaglehole, Adityanarayanan Radhakrishnan, Parthe Pandit, and Mikhail Belkin.
 Mechanism of feature learning in convolutional neural networks, 2023.